If you service

 concepts and more.
 How about 3-Phase AC.
 Do you know how it works?

-You should because all hybrid electric drive motors are 3-Phase.
+You should because most hybrid electric drive motors are 3-Phase.

-After you have read about AC electrical theory in this new manual
+After you have read about AC electrical theory in this training manual

 packs, the high power electronic circuits of electric drive motors,